Klortho/config-one/to-do.md

   is huge, and the comments in the code are extensive, and there's a lot of overlap.
 I think a literate programming library could turn it into a really nice document.

+* Get "cookieman" working, then demo overriding settings at runtime, live.

 ## Implementation improvements